 Use the Arrow Keys and/or Spacebar to navigate your mails

 You can override Dark- or Light Appearance, when an email doesn't show well in a certain mode

 Run the Fastmail beta version (if some functions do not work anymore, start by disabling this option in the Settings)

-The title bar has history buttons, shows the used Fastmail url (in red when beta), a Search field for searching inside an email with Previous and Next buttons, text scale buttons and a padlock for selecting to hide when FMail2 does not have the focus
+The title bar has history buttons, shows the used Fastmail url (in red when beta), a Search field for searching inside an email with Previous and Next buttons, text scale buttons, the Tab Overview button and a padlock for enabling hiding FMail2 when it does not have the focus

 You can choose to automatically hide FMail2 if it loses focus; use this setting when you use tabs 👏